AndreaPrestia/Felis/README.md

 **Subscribe to a topic with Subscribe**

-This method is used to subscribe to a topic using channels to stream structured data.
+This method is used to subscribe to a topic using an IAsyncEnumerable to stream data.

 ```
 var subscription = _messageBroker.Subscribe("test", null);

 try
 {
-    await foreach (var message in subscription.MessageChannel.Reader.ReadAllAsync(stoppingToken))
+    await foreach (var message in subscription.GetNextAvailableMessageAsync(stoppingToken))
     {
         _logger.LogDebug(
             $"Received message for subscriber {subscription.Id} - test: {JsonSerializer.Serialize(message)}");